 Also, a high oven temperature makes the cooking time quick but also blisters the skin around the potato.
 Coupled with a drizzle of olive oil, you will have crispy potatoes in no time!

-- 2 pounds red potatoes, about 2-3 inches in diameter
+- 2 lbs.
+Whole Red Potatoes, about 2-3 inches in diameter

 - Preheat oven to 400 degrees.

-- Place potatoes in a bowl and toss with olive oil and salt and pepper.
+- Place clean potatoes in a large mixing bowl.
+Toss with olive oil.
+Season with kosher salt and black pepper.

-- Spread out on baking sheet and bake for about 30 minutes or until potatoes are fork tender.
+- Spread potatoes onto a baking sheet.
+Place in a 400-degree oven for 30 minutes or until potatoes are fork-tender.

 - Meanwhile, mix the butter, rosemary and garlic in a small bowl.

 - When potatoes are tender, gently press down to “smash” each potato with a potato masher or large fork.

-- Using a pastry brush, generously brush each potato with the garlic butter mixture, then sprinkle with grated parmesan.
+- Using a pastry brush, generously brush each potato with the garlic butter mixture.
+Sprinkle with Parmesan cheese.

-- Return the pan to the oven for 15-20 minutes or until the broken edges crisp and begin to turn light brown around the edges.
+- Return the pan to the oven for 15-20 minutes or until the broken edges of the potato crisp and begin to turn light brown.